 If you plan to make a pitch to investors to secure funding, they’ll expect to see that you have completed your due diligence.
 And even if you aren’t looking for investors, knowing how to effectively do market research will still help your business.
 Market research can provide indispensable information that can help you strategize on how to launch your business or better run your company.

 The Tie Between Market Research and Your Marketing

 Want to understand what drives customers to buy certain products or services?

 If the answer is yes (and it should be!), then you need market research.

 The purpose of your research is to understand the different behaviors and factors that influence consumers to make a purchasing decision.
 And that’s exactly why market research can be a critical component of creating a robust marketing strategy.

 Market research helps you tie the “why” behind the purchasing decision to your marketing activities.
 Seeing as businesses operate to make a profit, that’s essential knowledge for your success and profitability.

 To get started, look at the comparable businesses within your industry.
-Seek out businesses that are a similar size, and similar operating age, with a similar number of people running the company.
+Seek out businesses that have a similar size, operating age, and number of people running the company.
 Then, consider their pricing strategy, marketing strategy, and customer satisfaction rates.

 By identifying what needs the market is trying to fill, then looking at your competitors and how they’re meeting the needs of the consumer, your market research may uncover some unexpected insight that can help you craft an even stronger marketing strategy and position your business to be the most competitive.